frigginglorious/dieStorm/README.md

 ### Slides

 View slides from the Twin Cities Code Camp presentation: [Six Reasons Sandstorm.io is Rocking the World of Open Source Web Apps](https://zzr0p7gctpmv6s9wtr3y.oasis.sandstorm.io/index.html).
-For an editable version of slides in Sandstorm, download a copy of the HackerSlides app [here](https://drive.google.com/open?id=0B5nUIfDIo1rQMElkaVBxN0hsM2c).

-You can fork the slides and get your own, editable version by taking this HackerSlides [grain backup](https://drive.google.com/open?id=0B5nUIfDIo1rQMElkaVBxN0hsM2c) and doing a 'Restore backup...' on your own account on whatever Sandstorm server you like.
+You can fork the slides and get your own, editable version in HackerSlides by taking this [grain backup](https://drive.google.com/open?id=0B5nUIfDIo1rQMElkaVBxN0hsM2c) and doing a 'Restore backup...' on your own account on whatever Sandstorm server you like.

 ### Issues?